ds0nt/superfreak/README.md

 superfreak
 ==========

+An entrepreneurship weekend event.

-48 hours to develop an MVP.
+48 hours to develop an MVP, and test the validity of a startup.

 Excellent event.